Akash-Sharma-1/TweepyMR/README.md

 4. In this proces , ur account might get locked , just unlock it before running the metadata scrapping mechanism.

 /PEACE OUT/

+#Dikshant Sagar [webupdate-2]
+- New Home Page to select different accounts with about section
+- Theme coded to match twitter like colours.

+SCREENSHOTS BELOW-